lyrx/gotcha/tutorial.md

 a new location.
 It should just be enough to load existing Javascript modules into a new HTML page and integrate it with the existing HTML.

+To make that happen as easily as possible, I used